-Logo GraphDancer: Training LLMs to Explore and Reason over Graphs via Curriculum Reinforcement Learning
+Logo GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training

 Figure 1: Overview of the GraphDancer framework.